anukritigupta07/LedgerLite/README.md

-Here’s a clean, professional **README.md** for your project **LedgerLite** — written in the same tone and structure as modern open-source startups use 👇

----

 # 💼 LedgerLite — Simple.
 Smart.
 Lightweight.

 LedgerLite is a **modern financial management web app** built using the **MERN stack** (MongoDB, Express, React, Node.js).